- Cannabis Product Labels

 Say you decided to buy Super Skunk auto seeds and grow weed at home.
 Reading the dispensary label, you run into some abbreviations you know and some that appear completely foreign.
 Few people understand TAC vs. THC and what both can tell you about a strain.

-TAC isn’t a novel cannabinoid but a description of your herb’s overall chemical makeup.
+TAC is not a new cannabinoid, but rather a description of your herb’s overall chemical composition.
 It gives you an insight into the expected effect profile and lets you customize your smoking sessions.

 Keep reading to learn about the meaning of these two acronyms and what they say about your strain.